DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_2.md

 ### Required ROS packages

-Before we start make sure you have the `rosbot` package installed on your device.
+Before we start make sure you have the `rosbot_ekf` package installed on your device.
 The package contains the EKF and custom messages used by the new firmware.
 It is required for the new firmware to work correctly.
 The package also contains example nodes used further in this tutorial.

-The package is located [HERE](https://github.com/byq77/rosbot).
+The package is located [HERE](https://github.com/byq77/rosbot_ekf).
 Clone the package to your ROSbot's `ros_ws/src` directory.

 Following dependencies are also required.
 On your device please run: